digital-land/digital-land/content/portfolio/pattern/better-planning-applications.md

   url: #
 ---

-This pattern is a collection of projects aiming to improve the planning applications that get submitted.
-This could be projects aiming to improve the success rate of applications or aiming to reduce the amount of work involved in creating an application.
+These projects aim to improve the quality of planning applications, for example by increasing the success rate of applications or reducing the amount of work involved in creating one.

-We are also interested the datasets that make these projects possible.
+We are also interested in the datasets that make these projects possible.